 Flights you (or a travel agent) book: Arrive at Kilimanjaro International Airport (JRO) near Arusha, Tanzania, by February 6.
-For most, this means departing from home on February 5.
 Depart from Kilimanjaro International Airport (JRO) on the evening of February 21.
-If you are continuing on our Kenya extension, see the Flights section in its itinerary for departure information (www.cheesemans.com/extension/kenya-ext-feb2021).
+If you are continuing on our Kenya extension, see the Flights section in its itinerary for departure information (www.cheesemans.com/extension/kenya-ext-feb2022).